pommes-public/pommesdispatch/docs/usage.rst

 Installation
 ------------
-To set up ``pommesdipatch``, you have to set up a virtual environment (e.g. using conda) or add the required packages to your python installation.
+To set up ``pommesdispatch``, you have to set up a virtual environment (e.g. using conda) or add the required packages to your python installation.
 This is taken care of by the pip installation.
 When you clone the environment, you have to install the packages for the requirements file (see :ref:`setup`).